gusztavvargadr/packer/README.md

 **Note** It is recommended to set up [caching for Packer][PackerCaching], so you can reuse the downloaded resources (e.g. OS ISOs) across different builds.
 Make sure you have a bunch of free disk space for the cache and the build artifacts.

-This repository uses some [custom wrapper scripts][SourceCoreCake] using [Cake] to generate the templates and the related resources (e.g. the unattended install configuration) required to build the boxes.
+This repository uses some [custom wrapper scripts][SourceCoreCake] using [Cake] to generate the Packer templates and the related resources (e.g. the unattended install configuration) required to build the virtual machine images.
 Besides supporting easier automation, this approach helps with reusing parts of the templates and the related resources, and makes chaining builds and creating new configurations quite easy.

 [Usage]: #usage